CRESYM/colib0.github.io/pages/models/HVDC/VSC/HVDCVSCphasor.md

 Details on the voltage control, reactive power control, active/reactive limits are represented and key for the voltage studies.
 This model contains UQ and PQ diagrams limitations, current limitations to respect the apparent power constraints and operator-defined PQ limitations.

-Additional reactive current injection ($$I_{q}^{FRT}$$) during fault and current blocking function is also represented in this model for an acurate behaviour during a fault for transient stability studies.
+Additional reactive current injection ($$I_{q}^{FFC}$$) during fault and current blocking function is also represented in this model for an acurate behaviour during a fault for transient stability studies [[2]](#2).

+The modeling choice for HVDC VSC for stability studies is an ongoing active research topic.
+The fast interaction between AC and DC systems requires changes in the manner in which the modeling and computation of the system is done, both at the DC and the AC side [[3]](#3).

 ## Model description